MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 When AD DS is properly restored on a DC, the `invocationID` attribute is reset.
 This change causes an increase in replication traffic, where the duration is relative to the size of the partition being replicated.

 Consider a scenario where VDC1 and DC2 are two DCs in the same domain.
-The following figure shows the perception of DC2 about VDC1 when the `invocationID` value is reset in a proper restore situation.
+The following diagram shows the perception of DC2 about VDC1 when the `invocationID` value is reset in a proper restore situation.

 :::image type="content" source="media/virtualized-domain-controller-architecture/Dd363553.ca71fc12-b484-47fb-991c-5a0b7f516366(WS.10).gif" alt-text="Diagram that demonstrates the scenario when the invocationID value is reset properly." border="false":::